BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-lake_constance_jass.markdown

 Win the bid to choose the trump, make tricks, but don't fall in the sack!

 ## Setup
-With a 36 card deck, shuffle and deal each player three cards face down twice, so that each player has a row of six face-down cards in front of them.
+With a 36 card deck (6-A), shuffle and deal each player three cards face down twice, so that each player has a row of six face-down cards in front of them.
 These are the table cards.

 Then deal another 2x3 cards per player.
 These are your hand.